Compact Stepper Motor Controller for Cerna Components

 • Each Axis can be Individually Disabled to Prevent Unintended Movements or to Retain a Position

-• Dial on top of Three-Knob Joystick Adjusts Translation Speed
+• Dial on top of Joystick Adjusts Translation Speed

-Axis translation can also be adjusted remotely via software for all controllers (see the Software tab for details).
-Alternatively, a LabVIEW™ software development kit (SDK) for the MCM3002 controller; a LabVIEW™, C++, and Python SDK for the MCM301 controller; and support documentation are available to integrate these controllers with custom imaging software.
+Translation can be adjusted remotely via the software (see the Software tab for details).
+Alternatively, a LabVIEW™, C++, and Python software development kit (SDK) and support documentation are available to integrate the controller with custom imaging software.

 Motor Output